aknierim/beamerthemecode/README.md

 # beamerthemecode

-A small, minimalistic beamer theme intended for technical presentations where code examples are central, e.g.
+A small, minimalistic LaTeX beamer theme intended for technical presentations where code examples are central, e.g.

 - Programming talks or tutorials